From Prompt Optimization to Multi-Dimensional Credibility Evaluation: Enhancing Trustworthiness of Chinese LLM-Generated Liver MRI Reports -- with Preliminary Extension to Lung Cancer: Introduction

-\emph{(1) How can the credibility of LLM-generated radiology reports be objectively evaluated?} Existing approaches often depend on LLMs themselves for output quality assessment, which increases computational burden, limits real-time deployment, and necessitates additional prompts for evaluation.
-Moreover, such self-assessment methods risk perpetuating model bias and lack interpretability \cite{doi:10.1148/rg.2017170047,wang2025credibility}.
-Although human validation by radiologists could enhance reliability, manually reviewing tens of thousands of reports is practically infeasible due to the immense workload and time constraints.
-To date, no standardized and objective framework has been established to assess the semantic integrity and diagnostic reliability of LLM-generated reports in a model-agnostic and reproducible manner \cite{tu2025towards}.
+\emph{(1) How can the credibility of LLM-generated radiology reports be objectively evaluated?} Existing approaches often rely on LLMs themselves for output quality assessment, which incurs substantial computational overhead, constrains real-time deployment, and requires additional evaluation prompts.
+Moreover, such self-assessment methods risk perpetuating model-intrinsic biases and lack interpretability \cite{doi:10.1148/rg.2017170047,wang2025credibility}.
+Although expert validation by radiologists could improve reliability, manually reviewing tens of thousands of reports is practically infeasible given the prohibitive workload and time demands.
+To date, no standardized, objective framework exists for assessing the semantic integrity and diagnostic reliability of LLM-generated reports in a model-agnostic and reproducible manner \cite{tu2025towards}.

-(2) How can LLMs be effectively guided to understand imaging findings and generate diagnostic conclusions through prompt design?
-Although several studies have explored different prompting strategies, most remain highly task- or dataset-specific, and lack adaptability to institutional reporting styles.
-This limitation constrains generalizability and hampers clinical implementation across diverse environments.
-In the absence of well-established design principles, prompt engineering remains largely empirical, relying on iterative, trial-and-error approaches \cite{kim2025optimizing,fink2023potential}.
+\emph{(2) How can LLMs be effectively guided to interpret imaging findings and formulate diagnostic conclusions through prompt design?} Although several studies have explored various prompting strategies, most remain narrowly tailored to specific tasks or datasets and lack adaptability to institutional reporting conventions.
+This specificity limits generalizability and impedes clinical deployment across heterogeneous environments.
+In the absence of well-established design principles, prompt engineering remains largely empirical, driven by iterative trial-and-error rather than systematic guidance \cite{kim2025optimizing,fink2023potential}.